 Please see the "Sidekicks" page for information.

-Our program has two full-time paraprofessionals.
+We have two full-time paraprofessionals that work specifically with students receiving inclusive education services.
 They assist in Mrs. Gray's classroom as well as the general ed. classrooms.
 Paraprofessionals are assigned to specific classes based on the needs of students receiving inclusion services.
 Paraprofessionals may serve as a one-on-one aid to a student, or may be in the classroom only to assist every once in a while.
 It all depends on student needs.
 Teacher and parent feedback as well as student file reviews will determine in what classes paraprofessional support is necessary.

 Supported Study Hall

 All students receiving inclusion services have a supported study hall.
 Mrs. Gray supports students with test prep, homework, and reteaching concepts as necessary.
 There may also be a paraprofessional and/or Sidekick in study hall to give students one-on-one support.

 A "360 Plan" is what we call our in-house IEP (Individualized Education Plan).
 This plan details student diagnosis, student strengths and weaknesses, student accommodations, paraprofessional or Sidekick supports, modifications, public school supports, and what classes the student will be taking with Mrs. Gray.